 WISDOM TOOTH EXTRACTIONS

-In spite of your best efforts to avoid extraction, it might be time to get rid of a troublesome tooth.
+In spite of your best efforts to avoid tooth extraction, wisdom teeth can cause more problems if they are left in.
+If your wisdom teeth are bothering you, it might be time to get rid of them.

-At Archer Dental, Dr. Zhadovich knows how to remove problem teeth with the latest techniques and a gentle touch.
+At Archer Dental, Dr. Zhadovich has been removing wisdom teeth for many years utilizing the latest techniques and his gentle touch.

 Watch this video to learn about how impacted wisdom tooth extraction is done.

 Reasons For A Tooth Extraction

 Patients of all ages need dental extractions, from time to time.
 Some of the reasons teeth are pulled include:

 Loss of bone and gum support around the tooth

 Stubborn baby teeth (to make room for adult teeth)

 Lots of patients in the Chicago area are looking for a dentist who offers pain-free treatment.
 You might have a little discomfort after the extraction while you recover.
 But Dr. Anton Zhadovich spares no effort in making your procedure a comfortable one.